thokis/ArchLinuxARM-Orange-Pi-Zero/README.md

 ## Preparation

-You need an microSD (min.
-2GB), uboot-tools, fdisk, wget, git and some time.
+You need an microSD, uboot-tools, fdisk, wget, git and some time.

 ## Install